 Co-payments: These are nominal fees that you might have to pay your doctor at the time you go for your appointment.

 Deductibles: Most health plans have deductibles, which are a cost you agree to pay first, before your plan pays.
 For example, the plan might have a $1,000 deductible.
 You therefore will pay $1,000 out-of-pocket before your plan pays for the costs of your care.

-Coinsurance: When your plan pays for certain care, you might have to pay for a percentage of the care.
+Coinsurance: When your plan pays for certain care, you might have to a percentage of the care.
 For example, the plan might pay 80% of the cost of an MRI, while you will pay the remaining 20%.